Floriannue/CORApy/readme_florian.md

   np.array([[0, 1, 0], [0, 0, 1]])  # == 2×3 matrix
   np.array([1, 0])  #vector
  ```
- Your translations must work well with numpy
+ Your translations must work well with numpy so use row-major(C-Order)
 - For functions that plot, you must save the output as PNG and verify visually.
 - if there is an error find the root cause.
-Assume the translation and the tests can be wrong->therefore always compare the python translation and the tests against the original matlab source code and the manual.
+Assume the translation and the tests can be wrong->therefore always compare the python translation and the tests against the original matlab source code and the `Cora2025.1.0_Manual.txt`.
 Do not use any cheap workarounds or simplifications!
+- you should add missing edge cases. to ensure these edge cases are correct, compare them against mathlab so they test the correct behaviour
 - Read the folder to see which files are there and read the files before you try to change them